MichaelDeets/HorizonMW-Client/README.md

 # Introduction

-This version of HorizonMW's source code, has been specifically designed for WINE, running from Linux.
-Please do not attempt to run anywhere outside of a Linux OS.
+This copy of HorizonMW's source code, has been altered to run under a WINE environment on Linux.
+Do NOT attempt to run this binary from Windows, you WILL have problems.
+While this is for Linux only, some users have reported success with use on MacOS.
+I will not provide any support outside of Linux.

-For pre-compiled WINE-compliant binaries (to be run inside of Linux only) please see the [releases](https://github.com/MichaelDeets/HorizonMW-Client/releases) for more information.
+For pre-compiled WINE-compliant binaries please see [releases](https://github.com/MichaelDeets/HorizonMW-Client/releases) for more information.

-For a guide on what depedencies are required, that is coming soon...

 ## Installation